Assisting NHS Test and Protect Strategy

 Whose data do we need to collect?

+All congregations are strongly urged to collect details of those who attend worship and other events but are required to collect the data for those who attend an event with hospitality.
 Only the personal data of those attending church services or other congregational events on church premises, broad categories as follows:

 - Congregation members (names and contact telephone number)